nystudio107/minify/README.md

 As with `{% cache %}` tags, you can’t use `{% minify %}` tags outside of top-level `{% block %}` tags within a template that extends another.
 [Read more about cache tags](http://buildwithcraft.com/docs/templating/cache)

 A nice side-benefit of minifying HTML inside of `{% cache %}` tags is that the text that is stored in the database as a cache is minified itself.

+If you've already implemented a caching system to reduce server response time, adding `{% minify %}` tags to the mix is a natural.

 ##Minify environmentVariables